Ependymoma is a rare tumor of the brain or spinal cord. It occurs in both adults and children.

 Scientists believe they develop from precursor cells to the ependymal cells.
 These cells line the ventricles (fluid-filled spaces in the brain) and the central canal of the spinal cord.

 The tumor can occur anywhere in the CNS, including the brain and the spinal cord.
+On rare occasions, ependymomas can form outside the CNS, such as in the ovaries.
 The cause of ependymoma is not known.

 Do they spread?

 Sometimes, tumor cells can spread in the cerebrospinal fluid (CSF).
 They may spread to one or multiple areas in the brain, spine, or both.